The Evidence Base of Davis methods

 The Davis groups scored significantly higher on tests of sight word recognition, and no children from the Davis groups needed further intervention or special education support.
 Results for first graders were later compiled and published in a peer-reviewed journal.
 3

 The core Davis techniques are described in detail in Davis’ books, which in turn have been translated into more than a dozen different languages.
-The relative simplicity of the approach combined with the explicit instructions in books has provided further opportunities for independent research by educators with no direct ties to Davis or the Davis organizations.
+The relative simplicity of the approach combined with the explicit instructions in the books has provided further opportunities for independent research by educators with no direct ties to Davis or the Davis organizations.
 Over the last two decades, Davis methods have been the direct subject of more than a dozen research journal articles, conference papers, and academic dissertations from researchers in countries such as South Africa, Australia, Malaysia, India, and Iran, as well as the U.S.

 In 2003, a team of prominent Italian researchers compared outcomes of students receiving 8 different forms of dyslexia intervention, at various learning centers in their region.
 This included a group of 16 children in grades 3-8 who had received a Davis-based intervention relying on Davis Orientation Counseling as described in The Gift of Dyslexia.
-The researchers also reported that the Davis group showed the greatest increase in reading speed, with passage reading at a rate that was double or triple the speed of students in other groups.
+The researchers reported that the Davis group showed the greatest increase in reading speed, with passage reading at a rate that was double or triple the speed of students in other groups.
 Because the Davis group had also received fewer hours overall of intervention than any of the other groups, the researchers reported that the attention-focus training the group received was the most efficient intervention for increasing reading speed.
 4

 Another report published by South African university researchers compared outcomes of randomly assigned students with matched controls from the same school.
 Davis-based tutoring was provided to 18 students in grades 4-7, ages 10-14, over a period of 9 months, and results were compared with students in the control group receiving equivalent extra hours of traditional, phonological-based tutoring.
 Post-test results showed that the Davis students performed significantly better than the control group on tests of word recognition and spelling.
 The researchers concluded that the Davis-based intervention was effective to remediate reading and spelling problems of intermediate-level dyslexic learners.5